-These are less abstracted and more realistic than the earlier work, and focus on abject and mundane spaces rather than the grand vistas of the tradition with which we are familiar.
-Life-size details of the New Mexican high desert depict entropic spaces comprised of eroding sagebrush, weeds, and soil, referencing decay and abjection, while also embodying the beauty of the organic patterns.
+I’m currently working on a series of large-scale (42x96 inches) landscapes that have been developed in relation to the Romantic notion of the sublime and 19thcentury landscape painting.
+These are more realistic than the earlier drawings, and focus on landscape as mundane spaces rather than the grand vistas of the tradition with which we are familiar.
+Life-size details of the New Mexican high desert floor depict entropic spaces comprised of eroding sagebrush, weeds, and soil, referencing decay and deterioration, while also embodying the beauty of the organic patterns.